angary/bule-tutorial/README.md

     ~set(a,green) | ~set(e,green).
     ~set(a,red)   | ~set(e,red).
     ```
-   We can declare grounding variables (variables that will not be used in final boolean formula, but will help us "express" the formulas better) at the top of the file.
+   We can declare grounding variables (variables that will not be used in final formula, but will help us "express" the formulas better) at the top of the file.
    ```
    #ground colour[blue].
    #ground colour[green].